smilies-polito/Veriside/docs/guide/languages.rst

   Generally supported.

 $dump/$dumpports and related
-  $dumpfile or $dumpports will create a VCD or FST file (based on the :vlopt:`--trace` option given when the model was Verilated).
+  $dumpfile or $dumpports will create a VCD, FST or SIDE file (based on the :vlopt:`--trace` option given when the model was Verilated).
 This will take effect starting at the next eval() call.
 If you have multiple Verilated designs under the same C model, this will dump signals